pinterest/querybook/docs/admin_guide/plugins.md

 ### Query Engine Plugin

-Query engine plugin is useful if you want to add custom query engines that are not supported in DataHub or add different behaviors in the default query engines.
+Query engine plugin is useful if you want to add custom query engines that are not supported in Querybook or add different behaviors in the default query engines.

 If you are adding a new custom query engine, please check the [Add Query Engine guide](../developer_guide/add_query_engine.md) in the developer guide to learn how to add a query engine.